About This Chapter

 This lesson explores the concept of differentiated instruction and how this approach to teaching takes into account the differences between learners and modifies instruction to meet the needs of all students.
 After completing the lesson, take the short quiz that follows.

-In this lesson we examine primary sources, the difference between primary and secondary sources, and some of the best ways to find good primary sources.
-A short quiz follows the lesson.
+In this lesson, we examine primary sources, the difference between primary and secondary sources, and some of the best ways to find good primary sources.

 Instructional time is precious, and as teachers, we like to know why we are prioritizing certain content.
 This lesson will help you understand some of the reasons it is important to include poetry in your curriculum.